 Likewise, using localization or geographical information, the retail store can send over notifications through email to customer on other products available on that particular store location.

 Using mobile email marketing, retail stores can go beyond commercial messages.
-Transactional and other useful messages can be used to improve the flow of transaction processes which can harness relationship with customers.
+Transactional and other useful messages can be used to improve the flow of transaction processes which can harness a relationship with customers.

 Customers are more likely to use multiple devices before making a purchase.
 In most of these transactions, smartphones are frequently used.
 Here’s a chart from a Google study in 2012.